seedaholic.com

 English Winter Thyme, Garden Thyme

 Thyme leaves may be small, but they pack a powerful punch.
-It retains its flavour well in long slow cooking.
-In Britain, thyme is the most popular culinary herb besides mint.
+Thyme is the most popular culinary herb besides mint and retains its flavour well in long slow cooking.

 It is one of the savory herbs, which are main course herbs used to flavour hardy meals, bone warming soups, and piquant sauces.
 They blend their essence with other savory herbs like Tarragon and Savory to create some memorable flavours.

-Thymus vulgaris “Winter Thyme” is a low-growing, wiry-stemmed perennial.
+'Winter Thyme' is a low-growing, wiry-stemmed perennial.
 The stems are stiff and woody and leaves are small, oval, dark grey-green in colour and are very aromatic.
-Pale mauve-pink flowers bloom at the tips of the stems in summer.
+It is called winter thyme because it is quite hardy and will very likely winter over without much fuss.
+Pale mauve-pink flowers bloom at the tips of the stems in summer, the flowers are edible and are extremely attractive to bees.

 Thyme is an attractive edging plant or a spreading plant among and over rocks, growing best in light, well-drained soil.
 They also make interesting plants for the window sill or in hanging baskets.